thinclab/stable-baselines3/docs/guide/rl_tips.rst

 1. Read the original paper several times
 2. Read existing implementations (if available)
 3. Try to have some "sign of life" on toy problems
-4. Validate the implementation by making it run on harder and harder envs (you can compare results against the RL zoo) You usually need to run hyperparameter optimization for that step.
+4. Validate the implementation by making it run on harder and harder envs (you can compare results against the RL zoo).
+   You usually need to run hyperparameter optimization for that step.

-You need to be particularly careful on the shape of the different objects you are manipulating (a broadcast mistake will fail silently cf `issue #75 <https://github.com/hill-a/stable-baselines/pull/76>`_) and when to stop the gradient propagation.
+You need to be particularly careful on the shape of the different objects you are manipulating (a broadcast mistake will fail silently cf. `issue #75 <https://github.com/hill-a/stable-baselines/pull/76>`_) and when to stop the gradient propagation.

+Don't forget to handle termination due to timeout separately (see remark in the custom environment section above), you can also take a look at `Issue #284 <https://github.com/DLR-RM/stable-baselines3/issues/284>`_ and `Issue #633 <https://github.com/DLR-RM/stable-baselines3/issues/633>`_.

 A personal pick (by @araffin) for environments with gradual difficulty in RL with continuous actions: